JOULE (J) is the unit of energy. BTU is a unit of energy also. So is KWhr (Kilo-Watt-Hour).

 Power is oomph!
 Power is the amount of energy that is converted

-in one unit of time (one second).
-Generally speaking, power is the rate at which you can do something, e.g. higher power can make an automobile accelerate faster, make a reaction go faster, produce more, and so on.
+in one unit of time (i.e. a second).
+Devices are rated by their power.
+A more powerful device will be able to convert the same amount of energy faster (speedier) than a less powerful device.
+Generally speaking, power is the rate at which you can do something, e.g. higher power can make an automobile accelerate faster, make a reaction go faster, and so on.
 A Watt (W)

-calculator(s) below will help you to convert energy from
+calculator(s) below will help you to convert energy, or power from

 of energy used in terms of equivalent amount of gasoline

 burnt, or in terms of how much ice the same energy would melt; you

 Energy and Power have cost and prices associated with them (i.e. they are traded in some way).
 Joules and Watts are SI units (i.e the scientific measurement units that most countries accept).
 SI stands for Le Système International d'unités.

 Very often the system of interest is thought to be enveloped in what is called the control volume boundaries and the system itself is referred to as the control volume.
 This control volume is the object of study in most energy-problems.
 In the paragraphs below you will learn that that the efficiency of any machine is limited by First Law of Thermodynamics and sometimes by the by the Second Law of Thermodynamics.